 Figure 6 - Conceptual Circuit, which Starts External Sensor Excitation on RTCC Trigger, and Ends Excitation when ADC Sample has been Taken

 The circuit shown in Figure 6 can easily be implemented on an EFM32 Gemstone MCU using the Peripheral Reflex System (PRS), which contains logic elements that can be connected together in various ways.
 Figure 7 shows what this implementation would look like using six of the available PRS channels.
 Table 4 shows how the 6 PRS channels are configured to enable this functionality.

 Figure 7 - PRS implementation of circuit performing optimal excitation of external sensor.

-Using the ADC autonomously running in EM2, with PRS for optimal excitation of the thermistor, as we have shown here, shows a fourth way of implementing monitoring of an external sensor.
-To monitor it autonomously, the ADC was set to test whether the thermistor value was within a certain window, and only notify the CPU if the value happened to be outside.
+Using the ADC autonomously running in EM2, with PRS for optimal excitation of the thermistor, as shown here, shows a fourth way of implementing monitoring of an external sensor.
+To monitor it autonomously, the ADC was set to test whether the thermistor value was within a certain window and only notify the CPU if the value happened to be outside.

-The results are on par with the results using LESENSE in the previous section, but compared to LESENSE, which uses a comparator for detection, this example employs a full 12-bit ADC, and thus higher monitoring accuracy.
-Current consumption results are shown below, and Figure 8 shows the 128 Hz scenario in detail.
+The results are on par with the results using LESENSE in the previous section, but compared to LESENSE, which uses a comparator for detection, this example employs a full 12-bit ADC, and therefore a higher monitoring accuracy.
+Current consumption results are shown below and Figure 8 shows the 128 Hz scenario in detail.

 a.
 Pearl Gecko, sampling ADC in EM2 @ 1 Hz: 2.22 µA